clearmatics/ion/README.md

 ## Trust at the point of consumption versus scalability

-If you look at a program as a tree of decisions then every branch it takes relies on it knowing which questions to ask and having to blindly depend on any answers it gets.
-Any component which retrieves information from multiple sources ends up with the worst collective security properties from each one and becomes the weakest link unless it independently verifies the information it consumes, but the more information required for verification increases the amount of data which needs to be transmitted between
+If you look at a program as a tree of decisions then every branch it takes relies on it knowing which questions to ask and having to blindly depend on any answers it gets, then any component which retrieves information from multiple sources ends up with the worst collective security properties from each one and becomes the weakest link unless it independently verifies the information it consumes, but the more information required for verification increases the amount of data which needs to be transmitted between